scripting/feedlandSupport/README.md

 ### Overview of product

-I wrote a quick overview, not meant as a tutorial, to give you an idea of the scope of the product.
+I wrote a quick <a href="https://github.com/scripting/feedlandSupport/blob/main/docs/overview.md">overview</a>, not meant as a tutorial, to give you an idea of the scope of the product.

 ### There's been a delay

-It's a long story, but Twitter's software is not happy about one of the domains we're using.
-As far as I know, there's nothing wrong with it, and they're being <i>very</i> helpful.
-I was planning on opening the initial testing on July 23.
-I could work around the problem, but for now, I'm going to be patient and wait.
+It's a long story.
+I was planning on opening the initial testing on July 23 but we hit a snag with a system we use, we could work around but but instead, I'm going to be patient and wait.

-At this point I expect to open FL up for initial testing early-mid the week of July 25.
+At this point I expect to open FeedLand up for initial testing early-mid the week of July 25.

 ### Questions?